lealtaixe/lealtaixe.github.io/index.md

 <ul>

-<li>I am extremely happy to anounce that I will join TUM as a Tenure-Track Professor starting February 1st!
+<li>I am extremely happy to anounce that I will start as a <strong>Tenure-Track Professor</strong> at the Technical University Munich on February 1st!
 </li>

 <br>